Protecting New Jersey Workers Against Slips, Trips, and Falls

 When workers have to move vertically, not just horizontally, the risk of a fall increases.
 Stairs need to be properly marked with appropriate visual cues to highlight the edge of each step.
 They also need to be kept free of slippery substances, such as water.
-All handrails need to be appropriate height (34 to 38 inches above the stepping surface) and kept properly maintained for safety.
+All handrails need to be the appropriate height (34 to 38 inches above the stepping surface) and kept properly maintained for safety.

 Likewise, stepstools and ladders used to work from heights need to be used appropriately, with training for employees on proper usage.
 They need to be placed on level surfaces and fully opened before climbing.
 Employees who use ladders, stepstools, and stepladders need to use appropriate footwear: shoes with a closed back and enough tread to prevent slipping.

 Legal options for workers injured in slip, trip, and falls

 Workers’ compensation for on-the-job falls

 When an employee falls on the job, they can file for workers’ compensation benefits to pay for their medical bills, a percentage of lost wages, and additional benefits if there is a permanent injury.
 Workers’ comp is a no-fault system, which means there is no need to prove liability on the part of the employer to get compensation.
 It doesn’t matter whether the cause of the accident was poor maintenance and cleaning by the employer or just the worker tripping over their own feet; the injury is covered either way.